rootloginson/OLD-SpotifyAPI-ETL-Airflow-AWS/README.md

     - Airflow, scheduling : (added.
 June 30, 2021)
         Scheduling this process with airflow to run for 365 days once in a day

+    - SQL Relational Database, storing the track information : (added.
+December 12, 2021)
+        Each time a track is added to the playlist, it adds the track information, date and time information to the SQL Database.

     - Amazon AWS : (will be added)
         Running on AWS instance